Economy of Egypt: Ancient Egypt

-The economy in ancient Egypt was deeply embedded in its centralized state structure, with the pharaoh exercising theoretical control over all land and resources.
+The economy in ancient Egypt was based on a centralized state structure, with the pharaoh exercising theoretical control over all land and resources.
 Wealth was managed and redistributed through a network of temples and granaries overseen by appointed officials, particularly the vizier, who supervised land surveys, tax collection, and resource allocation.
 While coinage was not used until the Late Period, Egyptians relied on a barter-based economy, where standardized values, such as sacks of grain and copper deben, were used for wages and trade.
 Laborers received monthly grain rations, and a fixed price system regulated commerce throughout the kingdom.

+Gold stater of Nectanebo II: reverse with hieroglyphs nfr-nb.
+It is the first coin minted in Egypt, c.
+360 BC.

-Agriculture formed the foundation of the economy, sustained by the annual flooding of the Nile, which deposited nutrient-rich silt on the fields.
+Agriculture was the foundation of the economy, sustained by the annual flooding of the Nile, which deposited nutrient-rich silt on the fields.
 The state taxed agricultural production according to the land owned, and farmers were obligated to provide both goods and labor through a corvée system.
 Emmer and barley were the primary staples, used to make bread and beer, while flax provided linen for clothing.
 Papyrus was harvested for writing material, and vegetables such as leeks, garlic, melons, and pulses were cultivated alongside fruits like grapes and dates.
 Additional goods included textiles, beer, wine, honey, and leather, many of which were produced in temple workshops.
-Livestock, such as cattle, poultry, donkeys, and bees, played vital economic and ritual roles, while natural resources like copper, gold, alabaster, and granite were extracted through state-controlled expeditions.
+Livestock, such as cattle, poultry, donkeys, and bees, carried both economic and ritual weight, while natural resources like copper, gold, alabaster, and granite were extracted through state-controlled expeditions.